DangerLifter/bol.com-download-customers/readme.md

 ### Description

-    Download all information about customers from Sellers account and save them to csv file.
+    Download information about customers from sellers account and save them to csv file.
 Optionally, can send email with updated customers file.
 Existed file will be updated with new customers.

 ### Requirements: